-Anne Campbell “staying alive theory” suggests that women are more important for the survival of the children.
+Anne Campbell’s “staying alive theory” suggests that women are more important for the survival of the children.

 Thus, it makes sense for women to be less risk-oriented than men.

-When women must compete for males, they usually do it in more indirect ways, which also happen to be lower risk.
+When women must compete with males, they usually do it in more indirect ways, which also happen to be lower risk.